 1. Gather Your Supplies

 First, you’ll need to gather your supplies.
 As I mentioned, you don’t need much!
-Pictured below is exactly what I used:
+Pictured below are the exact supplies that I used:

 Next, turn the diagonal line that you just drew into a downward-facing triangle/petal.
 Then, draw three more petals behind the filaments and the stigma.